Tazaf/angular-turf-module/README.md

 ## Introduction

 [Turf](http://turfjs.org/) is a JavaScript library developed by people from MapBox that gives you methods to manipulate geodata with JS.
+The library is composed of several independant module, each of which achieve a particular geotreatment.

+## Download Turf

+As this module is only a wrapper to access turf in an _Angular Way_, you still need to download the actual library.
+You have several options to do so:

+- Download the complete minified version of the library [here](https://raw.githubusercontent.com/Turfjs/turf/v2.0.2/turf.min.js)
+- Use this [online turf builder](https://turfjs-builder.herokuapp.com/) to build your own version of Turf, using only the module you need for your project. **This is the recommended option**
-You can "compile" a light-weighted version of Turf using [browserify](http://browserify.org/) (see the [turf documentation](https://github.com/turfjs/turf/#installation)).
+- Install [Browserify](http://browserify.org/) by yourself and build your own version of Turf, using only the module you need for your project (see the [turf documentation](https://github.com/turfjs/turf/#installation))

+Either way, you should finally have a single js file, named whatever you want, that contains all the necessary code.
+For the rest of this documentation, we will assume that your js file is name `turf.min.js`

 ## Usage

-0. Make sure you have included [turf.min.js](https://raw.githubusercontent.com/Turfjs/turf/v2.0.2/turf.min.js) (or your compiled custom turf) in your project
+0. Make sure you have downloaded and included `turf.min.js` in your project:

     ```html
     <script src="path/to/turf.min.js">